Yashvj22/OpenCV_Animation/README.md

-# Don't Drink and Drive: A Visual Story with Python and OpenCV 🚗
+# Don't Drink and Drive: A Visual Story with Python (OpenCV) 🚗

 This repository showcases two impactful projects I created using **Python** and **OpenCV**:
 1. **An animation video** emphasizing the critical message, "Don't Drink & Drive."